UK home secretary sacked following pro-Palestinian protests comments

 “Here we go,” the party said on X, formerly Twitter.
 “Today @RishiSunak strengthens his team in government to deliver long-term decisions for a brighter future.
 Stay tuned for the latest.”

-Other changes, set to be announced through the morning, are expected to reward loyalists and younger emerging MPs, after nearly 14 years in power takes its toll on the Tories’ popularity.
+Other changes, set to be announced through the morning, are expected to reward loyalists and younger emerging MPs, after nearly 14 years in power have taken their toll on the Tories’ popularity.

-The party has trailed the main Labour opposition by double-digit margins throughout Sunak’s time in power, and is widely tipped to lose the next election.
+The party has trailed the main Labour opposition by double-digit margins throughout Sunak’s time in power and is widely tipped to lose the next election.

 Dividing the electorate